 This blog post will explain these studies more in detail which explains the Welch Allyn 1700 accuracy.
 In addition, I’ll inform you of my first hand personal experiences with the monitor when I bring it to my physician for accuracy comparisons to their BP measurements.

-BP Tip: Did you know you can lower BP naturally by changing how you breathe a few times a day?
+BP Tip: Lower BP naturally by changing how you breathe a few times a day?
 There’s a device approved by the FDA and The American Heart Association.
-It simply guides your breathing a few minutes a day which has been proven to lower BP.
-You can check it out in the manufacturer’s website by clicking here.
+It simply guides your breathing a few minutes a day proven to lower BP.
+Check it out in the manufacturer’s website by clicking here.

 Disclaimer: Some links in this article are affiliate links which means I may earn a small commission at no extra cost to you.
 As an Amazon associate I earn from qualifying purchases.